SimonBnt/VaeVictis_game/Readme.md

 <h2 style="border-bottom: solid 1px">⚔️ Fight system ⚔️</h2>

+Real-time combat where you can attack, parry, riposte, use items, and cast spells.

 <h3>🐱‍👤 Technique Set</h3>

 You’ll have a “technique set” system: you start with an attack combo of 3 moves, each with its own properties, execution timing, and button combination.